EBIO5460Fall2021/class-materials/13_1_preclass4mon-wed.md

 ### Week 13: Preclass preparation for Mon-Wed

 Binomial distribution, practice multilevel experimental design, and fitting the model in your independent project.
-I suggest at least (1) for Monday and (2-3) for Wednesday as background for the lecture.
+I suggest at least 1-3 for Monday, 4-5 for Wednesday, and 6 as continuing progress on your individual project.

 #### 1. Git: collaboration